 Testicular cancer and its treatment can affect hormone levels and can also affect your ability to father children after treatment.
-It’s important to discuss the possible effects with your doctor before starting treatment so you are aware of the risks and what your options might be.
+Before treatment, it’s important to discuss the possible side effects with your doctor so you are aware of the risks and what your options might be to manage them.

 Testicular cancer or its treatment can make you infertile (unable to father a child).
 Before treatment starts, men who might want to father children may consider storing sperm in a sperm bank for later use.
 But testicular cancer also can cause low sperm counts, which could make it hard to get a good sample.